Sexual Offender Compliance Unit – (SOCU)

 New Hampshire has a population of approximately 2,500 registered sex offenders.
 Nearly 16% of all registered sex offenders living and/or working in the State of NH live in Manchester.
 In comparison to the following New England states:

 - Vermont - 2,440 offenders

 Due to the efforts of the Sex Offender Compliance Unit and MPD as a whole, the compliance rate for sex offenders living in Manchester is very high.

-View the NH Sex Offender Registry page for more information about sex offenders in your area.
+View the NH Registration of Criminal Offenders page for more information about sex offenders in your area.